 If you're fortunate enough to have an employer that reimburses you for child care expenses, you must deduct the reimbursed amount from your annual child care expenses.

-Obviously, you need to keep track of everything you spend on child care during the year and be sure to keep receipts and cancelled checks.
+Obviously, you need to keep track of everything you spend on child care during the year and be sure to keep receipts and canceled checks.
 Child care expenses include expenses both in and outside your home, such as:

 To claim the credit, you'll have to list on your tax return the name, address, and Social Security number or Employer Identification number of the people you pay for dependent care, so be sure to get this information.
 You must also file IRS Form 2441, Child and Dependent Care Expenses with your tax return.